What To See & Do

 Seventy-acre complex with lighted softball and soccer fields, basketball courts, picnic pavilions, 1.5-mi. fitness trail, water play area and recognition garden.

 Ole Fashion Country Store

 Old-fashioned meat prepared using secret Southern recipes.
 Wine cellar.
 Also cheese, honey, jams, grits, salad dressings and more.

-The park offers 9 cabins, 164 full-service sites, 35 water & electric, 61 tent sites, pavilions, playgrounds, pool with slide, fishing pier and boat launch.
+The park offers 9 cabins, 199 full service sites, 5 water and electric sites, 61 tent sites, pavilions, chapel, playgrounds, ball fields, walking trail, pool, fishing pier, boat launch, and stage.

 County-operated park featuring fishing, Putt-Putt golf, playground, hiking trails, picnic area, pavilions, paddle boats, train.
 Multi-use paved trail and 4.7-mi. mountain bike trail.
 Veterans Memorial Park.
 12 camp sites with newly remodeled bathhouse.

 45 mins. from Birmingham & Huntsville, just off I-65 Exit 110.
 Crenshaw bent grass green, with Tift 419 fairways.
 Driving range, golf shop and clubhouse.

 18-hole Tom Jackson-designed golf course located between Birmingham and Huntsville

 Cullman's own Veteran's Memorial Park is a special place to pay respects to those who have served in the military.
 The Park offers one-of-a-kind memorials that truly capture Cullman's patriotism.